Dr. Stephen L. Moleski, DC

 I am a certified Natural Chef who specializes in allergen-free cooking and therapeutic cooking to help support chronic health conditions.
 I am here to help guide our Metabolic patients through the dietary changes they make while following their program back to better health.
 If you have questions about healthy eating, I'm your girl!
 You'll also see me running therapies in the office as a Chiropractic Assistant.

-I have been married for 8 years to a man who is 1000x more amazing than anything I ever dreamed of, and we have two incredible little girls who I homeschool in the mornings before coming to work.
+I have been married for 10 years to a man who is 1000x more amazing than anything I ever dreamed of, and we have three incredible little girls who I homeschool in the mornings before coming to work.
 We all love going on adventures together - hiking, biking, rock climbing, camping, kayaking..get us outside and we're happy!

 In my spare time (is that a thing?), I love to read, rollerblade, play volleyball, explore, pursue passive income opportunities, and just be outdoors as much as possible.
 I have a burning passion for nutrition and all things related to holistic healing.
 I think the body is so AMAZING, and I am fascinated learning about all the new things we discover about it and its ability to heal itself!